-Probably because Kraft was editing an incomplete manuscript (actually two), it is sometime difficult to follow the string of events.
+Probably because Kraft was editing an incomplete manuscript (actually two), it is sometimes difficult to follow the string of events.
 However, in Kraft's By Louis Kraft Gatewood and Geronimo (First Edition) [Paperback]

 , this incredible story flows smoothly and it is much easier for the reader to keep track of who's doing what to whom and when.
 So it is this book that we recommend you read first.